These delicious vegan protein pancakes are gluten-free and high in protein for a power breakfast. They’re also light and fluffy and super easy!

 - Sift the flour into a mixing bowl and add the protein powder, sugar, baking powder and salt.

-- Prepare the flax egg by adding 1 Tbsp Ground Flaxseed Meal to a bowl and adding in 3 Tbsp Hot Water and allowing to sit for a minute to become gloopy.
+- Prepare the flax egg by adding 1 Tablespoon Ground Flaxseed to a bowl and adding in 3 Tablespoons Hot Water.
+Let it sit for a minute to become gloopy.

 - Heat up a frying pan with a little olive oil until hot.
-Spoon out roughly 1/4 cup worth of batter per pancake.
+Spoon out roughly ¼ cup of batter per pancake.

-- Cook until the edges start to look dry and there are bubbles on top before flipping and cooking on the other side.
+- Cook until the edges start to look dry and bubbles appear on top before flipping and cooking on the other side.
 Cook until browned on both sides.

 - If you want to switch the gluten-free all purpose flour for regular all purpose flour you definitely can.